 - Share Icon Share

 - Search Site

-S. V. Briggs, 2002.
-"Integrating people and nature for landscape conservation", A clash of Paradigms: Community and research-based conservation, Daniel Lunney, Chris Dickman, Shelley Burgin
+Daniel Lunney, Alison Matthews, 2002.
+"Community-based research: where are the rewards?", A clash of Paradigms: Community and research-based conservation, Daniel Lunney, Chris Dickman, Shelley Burgin

 Download citation file: